 Blackberries (Rubus fruticosus)

 Our selection of thornless blackberries produce delicious berries throughout the season.
 Their flowers attract a number of pollinators, of which honey bees are the most efficient.
-Bees generally love blackberry blossom though - including bumblebees and several species of solitary bee - and you'll also see butterflies and hoverflies on blackberry blossom.
+All bees generally love blackberry blossom though - including bumblebees and several species of solitary bee - and you'll also see butterflies and hoverflies on blackberry blossom.
 Plant 2 to 3 metres apart, and cut back after planting to around 20cm.
 Tie new blackberry shoots in and then remove the old.
 All the varieties we sell are vigorous and disease free and will thrive in most well drained fertile soils.

 Chester: Mid-August to early October, thornless, likes heavy soil

 Loch Ness: Mid-August to early October, large crops, thornless (shown)

 Triple Crown: Early July to late August, thornless, heavy cropping new hybrid

 We donate half of our profit from sales of blackberry bushes to The British Beekeepers' Association